vvanwedd/heritagevisualisation/source/technologies.rst

 - Photometric Stereo:

-    - Vandermeulen, B., Hameeuw, H., Watteeuw, L., Van Gool, L., & Proesmans, M. (2018, April).
-Bridging Multi-light & Multi-Spectral images to study, preserve and disseminate archival documents.
-In Archiving Conference (Vol. 2018, No. 1, pp. 64-69).
-Society for Imaging Science and Technology.
-    - Van der Perre, A., Hameeuw, H., Boschloos, V., Delvaux, L., Proesmans, M., Vandermeulen, B., ... & Watteeuw, L. (2016).
-Towards a combined use of IR, UV and 3D-Imaging for the study of small inscribed and illuminated artefacts.
-Lights on… Cultural Heritage and Museums!, 163-192.
-    - Watteeuw, L., Vandermeulen, B., & Proesmans, M. (2015).
-On the surface and beyond. an new approach with multispectral photometric stereo to assess illuminated manuscripts and their condition.
-Science and Engineering in Arts, Heritage and Archaeology, book of abstracts, 1, 103-103.
     - Basri, R., Jacobs, D., & Kemelmacher, I. (2007).
 Photometric stereo with general, unknown lighting.
 International Journal of computer vision, 72(3), 239-257.